DrixoX/kanna6-bot/README.md

-# Kanna 6 English Bot
+# Galaxy english Bot
-# Bot coded by Drixo X
+# Bot coded by Dixon
 # here you can see all our commands from our bot

 ;help ✩ The Help command